-The first stage of this mission completed its pre-launch static fire test on November 5, 2019, successfully.
+The first stage of this mission successfully completed its pre-launch static fire test on November 5, 2019.
 The fairing parts of the satellites will be reused on the Starlink L1.
-SpaceX has added a new and second fairing recovery ship to their fleet, GO Ms. Chief that will support the first Starlink L1 mission.
+SpaceX has added a new and second fairing recovery ship to their fleet, GO Ms. Chief which will support the first Starlink L1 mission.

 SpaceX 60 Starlink satellites, as tweeted by Elon Musk, are ready for its Low Earth Orbit.
 After a long hiatus of 6 months, the Starlink L1 satellites will be the first group of satellites for SpaceX’s satellite internet constellation.
 SpaceX in a tweet mentioned that the operational satellites will be completely destroyed once it re-entered the Earth’s atmosphere.

 However, 5% of a Starlink tet satellite’s components are likely to survive the impact of re-entry.
 The next Starlink L1 mission is going to be the heaviest one too since it will carry the total payload of 15,600 kgs.
 The satellites will be deployed into a 280 km orbit following SpaceX’s acquirement of a Special Temporal Authority (STA) given to them by the Federal Communications Commission (FCC).